 Coverage of the Building Sustainable and Resilient Cities forum was provided by the influential international architecture-themed media outlet Archdaily.
 International partners of the forum were: Dow Jones, Mansion Global, Financial News, FORBES Georgia, FORBES Woman Georgia, Business Media Georgia, Busines Partner.

 The panel discussions involved more than 25 local and international presenters and panellists, including the World President of the International Real Estate Federation (FIABCI) Walid Moussa, Associate Director of Zaha Hadid Architects Chris Lepine, the World Tourism Organization Programme Manager Sonia Figueras and others.
 The event was attended by representatives from the public and business sectors, as well as the diplomatic corps.

-The event’s main partners are the Bank of Georgia, Galt & Taggart and Area.
-The forum is supported by the Georgian Ministry of Economy and Sustainable Development, the Georgian Ministry of Regional Development and Infrastructure, the Tbilisi City Hall, Enterprise Georgia, the National Tourism Administration, the Partnership Fund, the UN World Tourism Organization, the European Bank for Reconstruction and Development, the International Finance Corporation, Colliers Georgia, PricewaterhouseCoopers Georgia, the Alliance Group, Lisi Development, Blue Sky, Archi, Schuchmann Wines Georgia, GePRA, Remax Capital, Laduree, Expo Georgia, the German Economic Union and the Polish Investment and Trade Agency.
+The event’s main partners were the Bank of Georgia, Galt & Taggart and Area.
+The forum was supported by the Georgian Ministry of Economy and Sustainable Development, the Georgian Ministry of Regional Development and Infrastructure, the Tbilisi City Hall, Enterprise Georgia, the National Tourism Administration, the Partnership Fund, the UN World Tourism Organization, the European Bank for Reconstruction and Development, the International Finance Corporation, Colliers Georgia, PricewaterhouseCoopers Georgia, the Alliance Group, Lisi Development, Blue Sky, Archi, Schuchmann Wines Georgia, GePRA, Remax Capital, Laduree, Expo Georgia, the German Economic Union and the Polish Investment and Trade Agency.